Measles, mumps, rubella, and varicella virus vaccine, live (By injection)

 - Missed dose: It is important to receive this vaccine at the proper time.
 Try to keep all scheduled appointments.
 If you must cancel, make another appointment as soon as possible.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Your child should not take aspirin or medicines that contain aspirin (such as cold medicines) for 6 weeks after receiving this vaccine.
-Carefully check the label of any pain, headache, or cold medicine you give to your child to be sure it does not contain aspirin or salicylic acid.
+- Your child should not take aspirin or medicines that contain aspirin (including cold medicines) for 6 weeks after receiving this vaccine.

 Warnings While Using This Medicine

-- Make sure your child's doctor knows if your child has a history of a brain injury, seizures, bleeding disorders (such as thrombocytopenia), or high fevers.
+- Tell the doctor if your child has tuberculosis, cancer, or a history of a brain injury, seizures, bleeding disorder, high fevers, or an egg allergy.

 Possible Side Effects While Using This Medicine